ttrevorreese/Boolean-Hooligans/README.md

 - Extra options and usability for users

 ## Build Structure
-This project is *to be* built upon the following structures:
+This project is built upon the following structures:
 - Web front-end using PUG
 - Web back-end running via Node.js
 - Front-end and back-end communcation via Express.js